 Also called the Irish Blue, the Kerry Blue Terrier was bred as an all-purpose working dog, taking on tasks such as herding, guarding, and hunting pests.
 Kerry dogs have hair that is similar in texture to fine human hair and they do not shed.

-Kerry Blue Terriers are smart and require a lot of exercise.
+Kerry Blue Terriers are smart and require a lot of physical exercise.
 Due to their high energy levels, they thrive in an environment with lots of space.

 Fun Facts About Kerry Blue Terriers